hamzaabdulwahab/bonjou-terminal/HELP.md

 @scan
 ```

-This scans ALL subnets (192.168.1-255.x) and takes about 2 minutes.
-Users will appear in `@users` as they are found.
+This scans ALL subnets (1-255) in your network and takes about 2 minutes.

 **If you know their IP:**

 ```
-@connect 192.168.6.13
+@connect 10.23.81.71
 ```

-This is instant - just enter their IP directly.
+This is faster - sends your info directly to them.

 ## Settings